stinkytroll/tech264-cloud-linux/linux/linux_notes.md

 - `chmod 740 testfile.txt`

 # Some Linux Commands
+- `touch` : Creates a new empty file or updates the timestamp of an existing file.
+- `mv` : Moves or renames files and directories.
+- `grep` : Searches for a pattern within files.
+- `find` : Searches for files and directories in a directory hierarchy.
+- `head` : Displays the first 10 lines of a file (or specified number of lines).
+- `tail` : Displays the last 10 lines of a file.
+- `cat` : Used to concatenate and display the contents of files.
+- `nano` : A simple, user-friendly text editor used in the terminal.
+- `tree` : Used to display the directory structure of a path in a tree-like format.
 - `uname` : Displays system information.
 - `whoami` : Tells you who is logged in.
 - `ps` : Displays current processes.